linker3000/node-red-contrib-ui-time-scheduler-support-functions/README.md

 ### Who's Disabled

 Returns true/false values to indicate whether timer outputs are disabled - handy because the timer module does not have indicators for this.

+*This functon needs editing to match the number of timers that need checking - see the comments in the file.*

 ### Clear All